Mechanical keyboards vs. ordinary PC keyboards – which to choose?

 When choosing between the two types of keyboards, it is important first to understand what they have to offer:

 When going through the best buy mechanical keyboard reviews, the main concern is usually to get a good keyboard that lasts longer especially if you will be using it regularly.
-Mechanical keyboards are long lasting despite the manufacturer since they use mechanical switches that are certified to be durable.
-They are highly resistant to repetitive strokes since they use metal on metal contact points with the ability to withstand over 50 million key presses compared to only 10 million for membrane keyboards.
+Mechanical keyboards are long-lasting despite the manufacturer since they use mechanical switches that are certified to be durable.
+They are highly resistant to repetitive strokes since they use metal on metal contact points with the ability to withstand over 50 million key presses compared to cleaning mechanical keyboards.
 Collapsed rubber domes and sticky keys make ordinary keyboards to deteriorate easily.

-The most important aspect to look at when choosing a keyboard is the feel and key resistance.
+The most crucial aspect to look at when choosing a keyboard is the feel and key resistance.
 If you value the solid ‘thuck’ click that comes with a mechanical keyboard, then you may not like the mushy and spongy feel of the ordinary keyboard.
-This is because the rubber dome underneath the ordinary keyboard keys offers a nonlinear resistance to pressure giving it a wobbly feel.
-The problem with mechanical keys is the audible sound that they produce when clicked although there are people who find this feeling pleasurable.
+This is because the rubber dome underneath the ordinary keyboard keys offers a nonlinear resistance to pressure, giving it a wobbly feel.
+The problem with mechanical keys is the audible sound that they produce when clicked, although there are people who find this feeling pleasurable.

 Mechanical keyboards allow you to press more keys simultaneously compared to an ordinary membrane keyboard.
 This means that you won’t have a problem using a mechanical keyboard for a good gaming experience.